enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-18_lazy-strict-eval.typ

 Since we're walking through nodes connected to the root, disconnected components will not be reduced further.
 This algorithm searches for nodes to contribute to the initial tree, greedily expanding it until no further redexes exist.
-Any node added to the initial tree necessarily contributed to the final normalized term, since once a node is added to the initial tree it cannot be removed.
+Any node added to the initial tree necessarily contributes to the final normalized term, since once a node is added to the initial tree it cannot be removed.

 == Garbage Collection